Download Our Summer Menu Collection

 Cézanne: A Brief History

 Born in Aix-en-Provence on January 19, 1839, into an affluent family, Cézanne had two younger sisters.
-His father, Louis-Auguste Cézanne, was a banker later in his working life and determined that his son would follow the same career path.
-As a result, Paul Cézanne followed a conventional educational path, attending the top-echelon schools, including the University of Aix-en-Provence law school.
+His father, Louis-Auguste Cézanne, was a banker later in his career and determined that his son would follow the same path.
+As a result, Paul Cézanne followed a conventional educational path, attending top-tier schools, including the University of Aix-en-Provence’s law school.

 However, Paul Cézanne was only interested in art as a vocation.
 Eventually, he convinced his parents to allow him to attend the Académie Suisse in Paris for artistic training.
 Returning to Aix after a short stint in Paris, Cézanne struggled mentally and artistically.
 His childhood friend Émile Zola, the son of François Zola, designed the Zola Dam near Aix-en-Provence and convinced Cézanne to continue his creative path.

 Paul Cézanne’s distinctive style and approach to painting would eventually influence future artists of the Cubism and Fauvism movements.
-From still life to landscape to portraits today, Cézanne’s works form part of public and private collections worldwide.
+From still life to landscape to portraits, Cézanne’s works are part of public and private collections worldwide.
 However, his true fame only came after his death.
 Please read more about Paul Cézanne’s background here.

 Bastide du Jas de Bouffan, Aix-en-Provence © photo Michel Fraisset